fyngyrz/aa_macro/martomac.README.md

     [style img [split [co],[b]][img [parm 0],[urlencode [parm 1]]]]

-...which just catches your URL, encodes it, and shoves it in the image.
+...which just catches your URL from the markdown image spec, encodes it, and shoves it in the image as-is.

 So when you say `{img pics/mypic.jpg}`, you get this...